cassarreb/sitc-qrable-webapp/README.md

 ### player

-To keep track of every player who has won.
+To keep track of every player's progress.
 App takes care of that itself so don't tamper with it, unless you know what you're doing.
+Once 10 QR codes are collected, the player is allowed to play again since he has already won.